csalvaggio/camera_trigger/README.md

            Choice: 1 Memory card
            END

+##CREATE DUPLICATE CAMERA TRIGGER
+To create an additional camera trigger, [create a byte-for-byte copy of the SD card](https://appcodelabs.com/how-to-backup-clone-a-raspberry-pi-sd-card-on-macos-the-easy-way) created above.
+While this is technically all that needs done, it is recommended that the computer's name is changed so that any ad hoc wireless network that is created will have a different name and will not interfere with other triggers in close proximity.

+Once the card is duplicated, change the hostname using a macOS computer equipped with [Paragon Software's extFS](https://www.paragon-software.com/home/extfs-mac/) application.
+Insert the Raspberry Pi's SD card in the Mac.
+You will notice that two partitions are mounted; ``boot`` and ``rootfs``.
+The ``rootfs`` partition is the Raspberry Pi's main filesystem.
+The hostname (*e.g.* ``cameratriggermaster``) needs to be changed in two places on that filesystem; in ``/etc/hostname``

+    cameratriggermaster

+and in ``/etc/hosts``

+    127.0.0.1	localhost
+    ::1		localhost ip6-localhost ip6-loopback
+    ff02::1		ip6-allnodes
+    ff02::2		ip6-allrouters

+    127.0.1.1	cameratriggermaster

+This can be done manually using your favorite editor (*e.g.* vi, nano, emacs, or Xcode) or by executing the following script that should be named ``change_rpi_hostname.sh``

+    #!/bin/bash

+    OLD_HOST=$1
+    NEW_HOST=$2

+    DISK="/dev/"
+    DISK+=`diskutil list | grep rootfs | awk -v N=6 '{print substr($N,0,5)}'`

+    if [ $DISK = "/dev/" ]
+    then
+       echo "'rootfs' partition not found, be sure RPi SD card is inserted" exit
+    fi

+    if [ -z $OLD_HOST ] || [ -z $NEW_HOST ]
+    then
+       echo "Usage: $0 <old hostname> <new hostname>" exit
+    else
+       echo "Updating hostname from '$OLD_HOST' to '$NEW_HOST' on $DISK"

+       echo ""
+       echo "***** /etc/hostname (ORIGINAL)"
+       cat  /Volumes/rootfs/etc/hostname
+       sed -i -e "s/$OLD_HOST/$NEW_HOST/g" /Volumes/rootfs/etc/hostname
+       echo ""
+       echo "***** /etc/hostname (UPDATED)"
+       cat  /Volumes/rootfs/etc/hostname

+       echo ""
+       echo "***** /etc/hosts (ORIGINAL)"
+       cat  /Volumes/rootfs/etc/hosts
+       sed -i -e "s/$OLD_HOST/$NEW_HOST/g" /Volumes/rootfs/etc/hosts
+       echo ""
+       echo "***** /etc/hosts (UPDATED)"
+       cat  /Volumes/rootfs/etc/hosts

+       echo ""
+       echo "Unmounting $DISK"
+       diskutil umountDisk $DISK
+    fi

+by executed as

+    ./change_rpi_hostname.sh cameratriggermaster cameratrigger0

+where ``cameratriggermaster`` is the original hostname and ``cameratrigger0`` is the desired hostname for the duplicate.

 ## USAGE
 At this point, the system is ready to use as a camera triggering system using either a shutter release cable (assuming the custom camera trigger board is attached) or a USB cable (using GPhoto2).